Home · A-Z Index · myVHCC · Campus Closing · VHCC Alert · Employee Directory · Text Only

 A. Quantitative Standards or Pace of Completion

 Completion Rate (67% Rule): Students must, at a minimum, receive satisfactory grades in 67% of cumulative credits attempted.
 This calculation is performed by dividing the cumulative total number of successfully completed credits by the cumulative total number of credits attempted.
 All credits attempted at the College (except audits, which must be entered as such by the class census date) are included.
 All credits accepted in transfer count as both attempted and successfully completed credits.
 This evaluation will be made prior to aid being awarded and after grades are posted at the end of each semester a student is enrolled at the College.
-Credits with satisfactory grades at the College are those for which a grade of A, B, C, D, S, or P is
+Credits with satisfactory grades at the College are those for which a grade of A, B, C, D, S, P or R is earned.

 Maximum Hours (150% Rule): In order to continue receiving financial aid, a student must complete his/her program of study before attempting 150% of the credits required for that program.
 Developmental and ESL course work are excluded in this calculation.
 Attempted credits from all enrollment periods at the College plus all accepted transfer credits are counted; whether or not the student received financial aid for those terms is of no consequence.